Applicable authorisations for biocidal products

 Authorisation in accordance with the simplified authorisation procedure can be applied for for products that contain active substances listed in Annex I of the Biocidal Products Regulation and that meet the criteria set out in Article 25 of the Biocidal Products Regulation.

 If the criteria are not met, for example regarding the use of personal protective equipment, regular national authorisation of the product must be applied for.
 Authorisation according to the simplified authorisation procedure is applied for from one EU country.
-When the product has been approved, the company can submit a notification of commencing marketing activities via the R4BP application.
+When the product has been approved, the company can submit a notification to other EU countries of commencing marketing activities via the R4BP 3 application.
 Once the notification has been submitted, the company can market its product in other EU countries.

 - Administrative change means an amendment of an existing authorisation of a purely administrative nature involving no change to the properties or efficacy of the biocidal product or biocidal product family.